Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Graph Neural Network for Node-Level Transportation System Reliability Analysis

 where $G_1$ is a scaling function for magnitude and style of faulting, $G_2$ models the ground-motion distance attenuation, $G_3$ adjusts the distance attenuation rate considering regional anelastic attenuation, $G_4$ models the site amplification owing to shallow site conditions, $G_5$ is a basin scaling function, and $\sigma_{\ln(\mathrm{PGA})}$ represents variability in the ground motion.

-In order to conduct quick assessments, rather than using the finite element analysis (FEA), the failure probability of a bridge is computed using the fragility function following the guideline of HAZUS-HM \cite{hazus}, developed by the Federal Emergency Management Agency (FEMA).
+Given the variability in seismic resistance among the bridges in the network, there is insufficient data to conduct a thorough seismic analysis for each individual bridge in the transportation network.
+Instead, to assess our proposed model which is focused on the network-level response, without loss of generality, the failure probability of a bridge is computed using fragility functions following the guideline of HAZUS-HM \cite{federal2022hazus}.
 HAZUS-HM categorizes the bridges into 28 primary types based on materials, structure type, build year, number of spans, etc. To estimate the probability of failure of bridges, the geographical location of the bridge, SA at 0.3 s and 1.0 s at the bridge location, and soil condition are also required.
 The form for 5\% damped spectral acceleration at spectral period T is:

 where $\mu$ is the spectral shape function.
 In HAZUS-HM, the failure probabilities of bridges are computed using the fragility curve.
 Five damage states are defined: none, slight, moderate, extensive, and complete damage states.
-For bridges, extensive damage is defined by shear failure, major settlement approach, and the vertical offset of the abutment.
-In this work, we assume the bridges will stop functioning when bridge damage is beyond the extensive damage state.
+For bridges, extensive damage in HAZUS-HM is defined by shear failure, major settlement approach, or the vertical offset of the abutment.
+In this work, we assume the bridges will stop functioning and be removed from the network when bridge damage is beyond the extensive damage state.
 The fragility curve for the bridge component is modeled as log-normal distribution functions characterized by median and dispersion.
 Furthermore, the failure probability of the $j$th edge on path $i$ between $s$ and $t$, $p_{s,t,i,j} \in [0,1]$ is computed based on the assumption that the edge fails when at least one bridge fails.